Argentina Records Lowest Monthly Inflation In 4.5 Years - UrduPoint

 Inflation, the perennial bugbear of South America's second-biggest economy, was down from 2.7 percent in December, it said, and January was the fourth straight month in which prices rose by less than 3 percent.

-Year-on-year, January inflation came in at 84.5 percent, said the INDEC -- the first time in two years it was under 100 percent.
+Year-on-year, January inflation came in at 84.5 percent, said the INDEC -- the first time in two years it was under 100 percent, but still one of the highest in the world.

 Self-declared "anarcho-capitalist" Milei came to power wielding a chainsaw as a symbol of his plan to restore fiscal discipline and curb runaway prices.